LeeNoel25/Wordle/wordle.md

 "Yellow" circle to indicate a correct letter in the wrong position "Red" circle to indicate an incorrect letter

-After six attempts, display a message to indicate if the player has won or lost, and reveal the hidden word [Footer: Instructions and options]
+After six attempts, display a message to indicate if the player has won or lost

-Display instructions on how to play the game
-Display a "New Game" button to start a new round with a new hidden word Display an option to switch to a different category of words (e.g. food, countries, sports)